When you are out and about anywhere in the Central Valley and you happen to see this beautiful child,

 Of course the challenge is to get these circus clowns to do it because they are at work or playing in San Francisco or shopping or just super annoyed because we are twelve turning thirteen very, very soon.
 Yes, they are quite certain that I am crazy.
 Then there is my darling husband.
-Yeah, he definitely didn’t any part of this silliness because he is sliding fast into get-off-my-lawn grumpy old man status.
+Yeah, he definitely didn’t want any part of this silliness because he is sliding fast into get-off-my-lawn grumpy old man status.

 How’s your holiday shopping/decorating/wrapping going?

 Yes, we have just six (OMG!) more days to go but don’t stress…too much.
 Unless you haven’t started at all and plan to hit the malls on the last Saturday before Christmas.

 Ask anyone in retail.

 Me, I have no plans to be shopping this weekend.
 Perhaps then I will get the stockings hung by the chimney with care…after the Christmas recital.

 Of course this means I need to finish up getting a few gifts more and stocking stuffers now.